Caribbean Real Estate Blog

 For those that are not very familiar with the Virgin Islands, you might be surprised to hear that St. John is approximately 60% national park!

-Here is a quick history and facts about the St. John National Park:
+Quick history and facts about the St. John National Park

 Today St. John thrives as a favored tourist destination.
 A construction boom in the past couple of years is changing St. John from a quiet, sleepy island to one with a little more traffic and development.

-Note: The information contained in this brief history was gathered from St. John Backtime Eyewitness Accounts from 1718 to 1956, compiled by Ruth Hull Low and Rafael Valls, printed in 1985 and John Lonzo Anderson’s Random Notes on the History of St. John printed in 1970.
+Note: The information contained in this brief history was gathered from St. John Back time Eyewitness Accounts from 1718 to 1956, compiled by Ruth Hull Low and Rafael Valls, printed in 1985, and John Lonzo Anderson’s Random Notes on the History of St. John printed in 1970.
 Compiled from The National Park Service.

 You can also read more on the park at National Geographic by clicking here